 You need to enable Alice to log in to the domain.
-What should you do?

-A. Use the dsmod user command line tool to enable Alice's user account.

-B. Use Active Directory Users and Computers to add Alice's user account to the Domain Users group.

-C. Use Active Directory Users and Computers to add Alice's user account to the Guests group.

-D. Use the net accounts command line tool to enable Alice's user account.

-E. Perform an authoritative restore of Alice's user account.
+- A. Use the dsmod user command line tool to enable Alice's user account. - B. Use Active Directory Users and Computers to add Alice's user account to the Domain Users group. - C. Use Active Directory Users and Computers to add Alice's user account to the Guests group. - D. Use the net accounts command line tool to enable Alice's user account. - E. Perform an authoritative restore of Alice's user account.

-Explanation: